Otto the Illustrious

 Otto (c.
-830/851 – 30 November 912), called the Illustrious (Otto der Erlauchte) by later authors, a member of the Ottonian dynasty, was Duke of Saxony from 880 to his death.
+830/851 – 30 November 912), called the Illustrious (Otto der Erlauchte) by later authors, was a notable member of the Ottonian dynasty and Duke of Saxony from 880 until his death in 912.
+He played an important role in early medieval history of Germany during the 9th and 10th centuries, noted for his military campaigns and diplomatic efforts.

 Family

-Otto was a younger son of the Saxon count Liudolf (d.
-866), the progenitor of the dynasty, and his wife Oda (d.
+Otto was the younger son of the Saxon count Liudolf (d.
+866), the progenitor of the dynasty, and his wife Oda of Gandersheim (d.
 913), daughter of the Saxon princeps Billung.
-Among his siblings were his elder brother Bruno, heir to their father's estates, and Liutgard, who in 876 became Queen of East Francia as consort of the Carolingian king Louis the Younger.
+Among his siblings were his eldest brother Bruno, heir to their father's estates, and Liutgard, who in 876 became Queen of East Francia as consort of the Carolingian king Louis the Younger.
 The marriage expressed Liudolf's dominant position in the Saxon lands.